DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 You have already seen how external systems interface with your internal triggers.
 You have felt the pull of automatic patterns.
 Now, you will learn to master that operating system.
 You will learn to seize the controls.

-The central discovery of this work is this: **there is a part of you that is not a program.** There is an Observer, a silent witness, a ghost in the machine.
-This book will teach you how to shift your identity to that core of consciousness, transforming you from a pawn in the game to a player.
+The central discovery of this work is this: **there is a part of you that is not a program.** There is a Player View, a silent witness, a ghost in the machine.
+This book will teach you how to shift your identity to that core of consciousness, transforming you from a pawn in the game to the Player.

 ### The Training Protocol